Bartzi/stn-ocr/README.md

 5. start the training using the following command: `python train_svhn.py <path to train.csv> <path to valid.csv> --gpus <gpu id you want to use> --log-dir <where to save the logs> -b <batch size you want ot use> --lr 1e-5`
 6. If you are lucky it will work ;)

+## Text Recognition

+Following our text recognition experiments might be a little difficult, because we can not offer the entire dataset used by us.
+But it is possible to perform the experiments based on the Synth-90k dataset provided by Jaderberg et al. [here](https://www.robots.ox.ac.uk/~vgg/data/text/#sec-synth).
+After downloading and extracting this file you'll need to adapt the groundtruth file provided with this dataset to fit to the format used by our code.
+Our format is quite easy.
+You need to create a `csv` file with tabular separated values.
+The first column is the absolute path to the image and the rest of the line are the labels corresponding to this image.

+To train the network you can use the `train_text_recognition.py` script.
+You can start this script in a similar manner to the `train_svhn.py` script.

+## FSNS